jasper-th-wang/Basic_Webpage_Guide/docs/task2.md

 # Adding your information as HTML

 This section will show you how to add content to your webpage using HTML.
 You will add new elements, nest elements inside each other, and even add clickable links!
-When you’re done, your website will look like this: [image of unstyled website]

 ## Reverting your changes